JoeWroe/mars-rover-old/README.md

 **User Story 3**
 ```
-As NASA,
+As a NASA controller,
-So that we don't waste film,
+So that we can get a complete view of the surrounding terrain to send back to Earth,
-We would like to be able to start and stop our camera from recording.
+I would like to be able to start and stop our camera from recording.
 ```

 **User Story 4**